material-motion/material-motion/specifications/runtime/named-plans.md

 # Named plans feature specification

 This is the engineering specification for **named plans**.
-This specification requires the Transaction, Performer, Plan, and Scheduler types.
+This specification requires the Transaction, Performer, Plan, and Runtime types.

 |     | Android | Apple | Web |
 |:----|:--------|:------|:----|